AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

 LIS number = the 'sum' variable in the last element (the last element in the last row).

 <b>Note!</b> Only 'sum' variable is needed for this implementation!
-The 'count' and 'child index' variables are used only for the output of all LIS as shown below
+'count' and 'child index' variables are used only for the output of all LIS as shown below.

 ```diff
  pseudo code: